Login

 MARKET DRIVERS

-Santa Clara County and California saw slight improvements in their unemployment rates.
-Santa Clara County’s rate fell from 4.3% to 3.8% in Q2 2024, and California’s rate dropped from 5.3% to 5.2% since the beginning of last quarter.
+Santa Clara County and California saw slight rises in their unemployment rates.
+Santa Clara County’s rate increased 60-bps to 4.4% in Q3 2024, and California’s was up 10-bps to 5.3%.

-The San Jose-Sunnyvale-Santa Clara Metropolitan Statistical Area (MSA) industrial jobs saw a decline quarter-over-quarter and year-over-year.
-The Manufacturing sector reported 173.7K jobs, marking a 1.1% decrease compared to 175.6K 1Q24, and a 3.2% decrease since 2Q23, where it was reported to be at 179.5K jobs.
-Within the Transportation and Warehouse sector, there were a total of 119.8K jobs in 2Q24, representing a 0.4% increase from the 119.3K jobs observed in 1Q24, but a 0.5% decrease from the 120.4K jobs reports in 2Q23.
+The San Jose-Sunnyvale-Santa Clara Metropolitan Statistical Area (MSA) industrial jobs saw some positive and negative movement quarter-over-quarter and year-over-year.
+The manufacturing sector reported 174.0K jobs, marking a 0.3% increase from 173.5K in 2Q24, and a 3.4% decrease since 3Q23.
+Within the Transportation and Warehouse sector, there were a total of 121.4K jobs in 3Q24, representing a 0.3% increase compared to last quarter and last year’s figures.

 NEAR-TERM OUTLOOK